baldurbjarnason/this-is-not-a-book/This_is_not_a_disruption/Ebooks_-_the_stillborn_hybrid.md

 we labour under the delusion that skipping years of study will somehow make the issues *more* comprehensible to you, not less.

+And you, you want canned truth—easily opened and delivered, pre-digested so that you don't have to think about it—because you think knowledge and understanding is a liquid thing that can be poured from one container to another.

 Most of all, because we need you to listen and pay attention to what we say, we lie to you by telling you what you want to hear.

-We lie to you because it’s the only way to get you to listen, because we know you’ll never change your mind, and because it’s the only way to get things done.
+We lie to you because it’s the only way to get you to listen, because we know you’ll *never* change your mind, and because it’s the only way to get things done.

 Calling the various digital storytelling forms ‘hybrids’ is one such lie, albeit one of omission.
-It’s a useful lie for useful idiots and it’s been an essential touchstone concept for those of us who have been trying to work in traditional media—trying to arbitrate between the two paradigms.
+It’s a useful lie for useful idiots.
+It’s been an essential touchstone concept for those of us who have been trying to work in traditional media—trying to arbitrate between the two paradigms.
 All at once it implies a blend of two forms—an attempt to get the best of both—a fidelity with the past, a marriage of equals, while